 The small size and relatively high resolution of this display result in a very high pixel density, about the same as a 28 inch 4k display.
 While it doesn't give a lot of screen space to work with, the image is very sharp.

 The two USB-C ports support DisplayPort Alt Mode and can be used as inputs or power the display.
+Unlike the Dell C1422H and the Lenovo ThinkVision M14, it also has a Micro-HDMI input, great if you plan on using it with sources that don't support USB-C.

 The ASUS ProART PA148CTV has a few additional features available, most of them intended for content creators.
 Some of them include: